Mystical Meath

 Loughcrew

-While the kids are burning off some energy, you can explore the Loughcrew Estate’s stunning gardens or enjoy a relaxing cuppa in the Limetree Coffee Shop.
+These 5000-year-old stone structures are every bit as awe-inspiring now as they must have been millennia ago.
+After a walk around these mysterious cairns, explore the Loughcrew Estate’s stunning gardens or enjoy a relaxing cuppa in the Limetree Coffee Shop.
 There’s even a Fairy Trail to fire up the young ones’ imaginations before you leave.

 Get out onto the Boyne